IBM/telco-network-cloud-drivers/content/user-guides/administration/security/manage-client-credentials.md

 - clientSecret - a chosen password for the client
 - authorisedGrantTypes - types of authentication allowed
   - `client_credentials` - allows this client to make API requests with just it's own credentials
-  - `password` - allows this client to make API requests with it's own credentials combined with a valid TNCO username/password
+  - `password` - allows this client to make API requests with it's own credentials combined with a valid TNC-O username/password
   - `refresh_token` - can only be used with `password`.
 Allows the client to refresh an expired access token using a refresh token (avoids needing to request a user for their password again)
 - accessTokenValidity - time in seconds an access token remains valid for (defaults to 1200)
 - refreshTokenValidity - time in seconds a refresh token remains valid for (defaults to 30600)